merovex-press/benwilson.io-old/content/privacy.md

 There are five areas where personal data may be collected and used, detailed below:

 * Commercial Affiliation
-* Displaying Content from External Platforms
 * Hosting & Backend Infrastructure
 * Notification Data
 * Usage Data

 ### Commercial Affiliation

 Commercial affiliation allows this Website to display advertisements for third-party products or services.
 Ads can be displayed either as advertising links or as banners using various kinds of graphics.
-Clicks on the icon or banner posted on the Website are tracked by the third-party services listed below, and are shared with this Website.
-The legal basis for this processing is your consent by continuing to use our Website.
+Links from this site to Amazon include an Amazon affiliation tag.

 [Amazon Affiliation][amazon affiliation] is a commercial affiliation service provided by Amazon.com Inc.

 * Personal Data collected: Cookies, and Usage & Other Data.
 * Place of processing: United States

-### Displaying Content

-Displaying Content from External Platforms allows our Website to distribute our content using servers located across different countries and to optimize our performance.
-What Personal Data are processed depends on the characteristics and the way these services are implemented.
-These services filter communications between our Website and the User's browser.
-Considering the widespread distribution of this system, it is difficult to determine the locations to which the contents that may contain Personal Information User are transferred.
-The legal basis for this processing is your consent by continuing to use our Website.

-[Cloudfare][cloudfare]: CloudFlare is a traffic optimization and distribution service provided by CloudFlare Inc. CloudFlare filters all the traffic through our Website, i.e., communication between our Website and the User's browser, while also allowing analytical data from our Website to be collected.

-* Personal Data collected: Cookies and Other Data
-* Place of processing: United States

-[Font Awesome Fonts][font awesome] is a typeface visualization service provided by Fonticons, Inc. that allows our Website to incorporate content of this kind on its pages

-* Personal Data: Usage and Other Data
-* Place of processing: United States

-[Google Fonts][google fonts] is a typeface visualization service provided by Google Inc. that allows our Website to incorporate content of this kind on its pages.

-* Personal Data: Usage and Other Data
-* Place of processing: United States
-* Privacy Shield participant

 ### Hosting and Backend Infrastructure